Jean de Vivonne: Return to the Papacy

 Thanks to the work of the cardinal de Rambouillet and cardinale d'Este, the return of Pisani to his embassy would be arranged, and thus he departed Paris back for Roma on 23 June 1586, arriving in the city on 19 August.
 After the return of Pisani to Roma, Henri consented to the replacement of the bishop of Bergamo with the archbishop of Nazareth as Papal Nuncio.

 In late August, Pisani reported back to Henri of the Pope's disapproval for Catherine's peace mission.
 The Pope reminded Pisani that until such time as 'heresy' was vanquished in France, Henri could not truly be absolute master of his kingdom.
 There was also much domestic opposition to the efforts to broker peace between the royal party and the Protestants both radical preachers and from the ligueur lords like the duc de Guise (who liaised with the new Papal Nuncio on his plans to reject a peace).

-It was with sadness that Pisani observed the death of the cardinale d'Este, a great supporter of the French in December 1586.
+It was with sadness that Pisani observed the death of the cardinal of Este, a great supporter of the French in December 1586.
 However this was counterbalanced by a new ally for the protection of French affairs the cardinal de Joyeuse.

 A flood of Catholic outrage greeted the execution of Mary Stuart on 1 March 1587 by the English queen Elizabeth I. The Pope enquired of Pisani as to how Henri was planning to respond to the killing, 'was Henri going to avenge the murder, as he was obligated to do for his honour?'.
 Henri was no more able to avenge the death of Mary than he was to stop her execution.
 He contented himself to host a solemn service in Paris in her memory.